madebits/madebits.github.io/r/nodejs-grunner.md

         * Return a JS promise.
 Any promise object that supports `then` is supported.
 In this case you should **not** call `cb()`.
         * Return a `Stream`, such as `return gulp.src(...).pipe(...);`.
 In this case you should **not** call `cb()`.
         * Emit an error is a returned stream.
 In this case you should **not** call `cb()`.
-        * Raise and error, or fail in a returned promise.
+        * In a returned promise `throw` an error, or fail.
 In this case you should **not** call `cb()`.
-        * Throw a JS error.
+        * `throw` a JS error.
 This works only directly within taskFun.
 If you throw in a pipe, or setTimeout, and similar async functions, node.js will stop execution.
 Use callbacks in such cases.
     * `userData` can be any object, accessible via info.task.userData within `taskFun`

 * `g.addTask` - this is a synonym for `g.t`.
 While you can add tasks directly to `g.tasks`, using `g.t` is recommended.

 * `g.run(taskName, cb)` - is used to run a task.
 When used via command-line this function is called for you with `--gtask` tasks.
 This function does not block, use `cb(error)` to be notified when done.
-If a task has any dependencies, then those task will be run before (recursively).
+If a task has any dependencies, then those task will be run before (recursively). `g.run()` only reads options and tasks, so you can invoke `g.run()` more than once on same instance without waiting for previous invocation to finish (as long as you do not modify options in between).

 * `g.log(msg, isError)` - writes `msg` string in `console.log`, or if `isError=true` in `console.error`.